Has New York City captured your imagination and now you’re knee-deep into planning a New York City trip?

 How to Get Around in New York City

-New York City’s streets, with the exception of lower Manhattan, run in a systematic, grid pattern.
-Think of a giant tic-tac-toe board across Manhattan.
+Think of New York City’s streets as a giant tic-tac-toe board across most of Manhattan.
+Except for lower Manhattan, streets run in a systematic, grid pattern.
 Here are a few tips to help you navigate the city like an expert pedestrian.

 - 5th Avenue splits the east side from the west side.
 Address numbers get lower the closer the building is to 5th Avenue and higher the farther it is away from 5th Avenue.